 - Time all ninjas to encourage fairness, Trivalley stick to two minutes per presentation.

-- If a Ninja is too nervous, get them bring a friend to stand beside them, or try old fashioned bribery works by giving out sweets.
+- If a Ninja is too nervous, get them to bring a friend to stand beside them, or try old fashioned bribery by giving out sweets.